Skip to main content

 Each RT feature has its own Caster and Receiver checkboxes to allow for more granular control of visuals and performance.

-• Hide From Camera: This feature causes the caster object to not be rendered in the final lens, while still being seen in the Ray Traced result.
+• Hide From Camera: This feature causes the caster object to not be rendered in the final lens, while still being seen in the Ray Tracing result.
 This is a good feature to use when wanting to use a simpler LOD geometry for the mesh to lower performance costs, or when wanting to enhance the RT result with additional meshes while not affecting the primary visuals.

 • Planar Optimization: Only works on planar surfaces.
 Optimizes rendering for flat, planar surfaces by using a different and faster ray tracing method.
 Please note that using this method only works well for surfaces with low roughness values, and is aimed for mirror-like reflections on flat surfaces.